Wilderness Vertical Rescue

 - Attendant in-riding and out-riding setups and more.

-We’ve scheduled a WVR course for 27-31 May of this year.
+We’ll be scheduling another WVR course later this year.
 Please add the course to your cart below to reserve your place on this course or if you would like more information just contact us.

 Successful participants receive an ASQA approved Statement of Attainment in Vertical Rescue Skills that is mapped to PUASAR032A Undertake Vertical Rescue.